mstksg/inCode/copy/entries/huffman-2.md

 [last post]: http://blog.jle.im/entry/streaming-huffman-compression-in-haskell-part-1-trees

 Now let's look at serializing and unserializing our prefix trees for easy storage, and then at actually using them to encode and decode!
-And maybe learn about the Writer monad along the way!

 Binary
 ------